edamla/mediterraneanagency/_books/2021-09-01-abdulhamids-development-move.md

 education, culture, industry, and energy sectors.
 These reforms stimulated economic growth and placed the Ottoman Empire among the top 10 fastest-growing economies in the world.
-The insti- tutions he established laid the foundations of the Republic of Turkey.
-If he had not been hindered, he would have implemented more projects and ad- vanced the Ottoman civilization further.
+The institutions he established laid the foundations of the Republic of Turkey.
+If he had not been hindered, he would have implemented more projects and advanced the Ottoman civilization further.
 <!--more-->